msemjan/go-external-editor/README.md

 Possible use-cases of using an external editor from your Go App:
-1. Editing your configuration files from within the app (maybe with verification of the settings)
+1. Editing your configuration files from within the app (maybe with validation of the settings that were inputted by the user)
 2. Create files from templates and let the user modify them
-3. For longer inputs from the user
+3. For longer inputs from the user, e.g. a [diary with encryption](https://jrnl.sh/en/stable/)
 4. When your application just finds/manages files for the user, but their editing is delegated to an external editor.

-## Usage
+## How to run this example?

 1. Clone this repository
 2. Run the app `go run main.go`